 |Monument to IN 101st|

-The two regiments crossed the road and pushed on toward the Federal defenses at the far end of the Poe field where the the Indiana 75th Regiment was again waiting for them along with other Hoosiers in King's Brigade.
+The two regiments crossed the road and pushed on toward the Federal defenses at the far end of the Poe field where the the Indiana 75th Regiment again waiting for them along with other Hoosiers in King's Brigade.
 When the Tennesseans were 50 yards from the tree line, the Federals opened fire.
 The rebels wavered, then retreated in some confusion.
 As Brown tried to rally his battered regiments, he was knocked off his horse and slightly wounded.
-Although his brigade had fallen back, Hampton recalled constant firing for six hours.
+Hampton recalled constant firing for six hours.
 "The woods caught fire," he said, "burning our wounded men before we could take them up."

 While Brown's troops were reforming, Longstreet's forces exploited a hole in the Union line.
 It swept across Brotherton field and pushed the Federals to the northwest where they rallied at the Snodgrass Farm and at nearby Horseshoe Ridge.
 Maj.
 Gen. George Thomas eventually organized a strong defense, earning him the title of "The Rock of Chickamauga."

 The battle was the Confederacy's biggest success since it left Murfreesboro nine months earlier.
-But it cost Bragg 18,454 casualties - 2,000 more than the Union army -- and the Federals were still in control of Chattanooga.
+But it cost Bragg 18,454 casualties -- 2,000 more than the Union Army lost -- and the Federals were still in control of Chattanooga.